 Christine is deeply inspired when experiencing other cultures, and she turns to architecture and high fashion for cues in form, composition, and texture.
 Christine has a relentless spirit for globe-trotting, Diet Coke, shoulder dancing, her pup Shosh, and caring for her bountiful houseplants.
 Her physical strength is unmatched by many and her intense regard for the arts is equally powerful.
 She relishes her time spent with family on Torch Lake and is thrilled to have returned home to the mitten.

 Elizabeth was raised in Toledo, OH, and eventually moved to Chicago as she craved the excitement and culture of city life.
-While in Chicago, she spent several years studying education at DePaul but soon realized she wanted to follow her true passion—interior design.
-After receiving her Bachelor of Arts in Interior Design from Harrington College of Design, she spent eight years at the boutique design firm blocHaus, which started as an internship and blossomed over the years into a position as Studio Head, where she led a multitude of projects.
-Throughout her career, Elizabeth has maintained a passion for designing restaurants, crafting highly functional floor plans to match the carefully curated design details of the design concept—in effort to create the greatest user experience.
+While in Chicago, she spent several years studying education at DePaul University, but soon realized she wanted to follow her true passion: interior design.
+After receiving a Bachelor of Arts in Interior Design from Harrington College of Design, she spent eight years at the boutique design firm blocHaus, which started as an internship and blossomed over the years into a position as Studio Head.
+Throughout her career, Elizabeth has maintained a passion for designing restaurants, crafting highly functional floor plans and carefully curated details driven by the design concept.
 Elizabeth loves designing custom lighting and furniture, developing a simple sketch into a detailed design and working closely with fabricators to make sure every custom piece is carefully crafted and brought to life.

 Sydney received her NCIDQ certification in October 2020, indicating her proficiency in interior design principles and dedication to the profession.
 She is committed to continue improving interior environments and appreciates having the ability to practice her passion by contributing to the revitalization of Detroit.
 In her free time, Sydney is typically working on home projects with her architect husband, Blake, or walking their 100-lb bearded dog, Edmund, around Ferndale.
 She has a deep love for coffee, Orangetheory Fitness, fashion, Drake, and putting Sriracha on everything.